qnzhou/instant-meshes-core/README.md

 ### Changes

+The following changes were made to the original codebase:

 - Removed all GUI-related code and dependencies
 - Added namespace around all code to avoid name clashes
 - Replace tbb with OneTBB v2021.12.0